PeterCamilleri/lexical_analyzer/README.md

 ![The Lexical Process](./images/lexical_process.png)

+In general, each time the lexical_analyzer receives the "get" message, it tries to extract another token from the source text.

 The lexical analyzer is normally used in conjunction with a parse queue object which handles queuing of tokens and back tracking of the compile process when needed.
 In the rcpt this is done by the gem